pedrada88/preproc-textclassification/README.md

-## On the Role of Text Preprocessing in Neural Network Architectures: An Evaluation Study on Text Categorization and Sentiment Analysis
+## Text Preprocessing in Neural Text Classification
 #### Jose Camacho Collados and Mohammad Taher Pilehvar

 The following repository includes the pre-trained word embeddings and preprocessed text classification datasets for the paper *[On the Role of Text Preprocessing in Neural Network Architectures: An Evaluation Study on Text Categorization and Sentiment Analysis]()* .